evkx/evkx.github.io/content/models/genesis/gv60/GV60_AWD/_index.md

 ## User interface and control

-The Genesis GV60 Sport has twin screens on a shared frame mounted with brackets on the dashboard.
+The Genesis GV60 AWD has twin screens on a shared frame mounted with brackets on the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen behind the steering wheel on the left of the frame is 12.3 inches large and has a 1920 x 720 pixels resolution.
 The touch screen at the right part of the shared frame is 12.3 inches large and has a 2880 x 1080 pixels resolution.
 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.

-{{< sitefiguresized thumb="models/genesis/gv60/gv60_sport/screens_1_st.jpg" title="Genesis GV60 Sport" width="3000" height="1796"  >}}
+{{< sitefiguresized thumb="models/genesis/gv60/gv60_awd/screens_1_st.jpg" title="Genesis GV60 AWD" width="3000" height="1796"  >}}

 ## Infotainment

-One type of sound system is available for the Genesis GV60 Sport.
+One type of sound system is available for the Genesis GV60 AWD.
 With the Bose Premium Sound System, you get eight speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Genesis GV60 Sport supports Android Auto and Apple CarPlay.
+Furthermore, the Genesis GV60 AWD supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 4 USB-C connections as standard.
 The model has 1 USB-A connections as standard.
 ## Lights